samoliver3/dsc-phase-2-project-v2-3/README.md

 ## Project Overview

-The goal of this project is to utilize existing data from the King's County housing set from 2014-2015 to predict prices of homes in the area.
+The goal of this project is to utilize existing data from the King's County housing set from 2014-2015 to evaluate prices of homes in the area.
 This dataset represents homes sold in this date range and it includes many different variables.

 ### Business Problem